Angel5215/100DaysOfSwiftUI/Animations/README.md

 - In implicit animations, the state change has no idea it will trigger an animation; in binding animations the view has no idea it will be animated.

 - When using explicit animations we ask SwiftUI that we want an animation to occur when some arbitrary state change occurs.

+- The order in which we apply animations matters: only changes that occur before the `animation()` modifier get animated.

+- It's possible to disable animations entirely by passing `nil` to the modifier.

+- We can use the `transition()` modifier to control how a view is shown and hidden.
+A useful transition is `.assymetric` that lets you use one transition when the view is shown, and other one when it's disappearing.